Student nightlife safety

 Getting a cab or bus home is safer than walking, so make sure you have money to get home.
 Areas around university campuses generally have good transport networks so you should figure out what works best for you.
 Never accept a lift from a stranger.

-Safe Space in Guildhall Square
+Safe Space in Guildhall Walk

 On a night out and need help for a minor injury?
 Or want somewhere safe to sit and talk?
 Safe Space is located in the reception of Civic Offices in Guildhall Square.